www.MartinDavenport.com

 - Never install carpeting; it holds blood stains

 - Never have the right dates put on your gravestone.
-It keeps everyone
+It keeps everyone guessing

 - There IS something strange going on in this house